Wang-Bingjie-nus/AI-Tutor-for-Equity-Learning-Module-2-Discounted-Dividend-Valuation/docs/design.md

 ### Overall Structure

-This prototype is designed around the idea that a lesson should feel like a **guided teaching session**, not an open-ended chat.
+This prototype is designed around the idea that a ai assistant should feel like a **guided teacher**, not an open-ended chat.
 The learner is first placed in a structured learning environment and then moved through a sequence of explanation, practice, diagnosis, and reinforcement.

 A simplified flow looks like this: